MovieStarPlanet

 MovieStarPlanet is a free-to-play online social game developed by MovieStarPlanet ApS for Windows, iOS, and Android.
-It was initially released in Denmark in 2009, before expanding to other countries.
+Initially released in Denmark in 2009, it has since grown to be available in sixteen countries, with more than 400 million registered profiles.
 Players can dress up their characters, chat and play mini-games.

 Gameplay

 In MovieStarPlanet, the players take over the role of a movie star avatar, which can be customized in various ways by buying clothes or room decorations.
 The avatars can meet each other in the game world, and then chat publicly or privately.
-When a user logs in, they are introduced with a spinning wheel that can be spun daily, with the user being able to receive different amounts of "StarCoins".
+When a user logs in, they are introduced with a spinning wheel that can be spun daily, with the user being able to receive different amounts of the in-game currency called StarCoins.
 The main premise of the game is to gain experience points called Fame, which is then used so users can level up.

-The main microtransactions consist of the games VIP membership.
-The VIP membership has 3 tiers: "VIP", "Elite VIP" and "Star VIP".
-A VIP membership purchase also includes StarCoins and diamonds, with each tier including more than the previous one.
-The different tiers also differ in the maximum amount of friends able to get, the number of extra spins on the StarCoins wheel and more.
-Each tier can be purchased for a week, a month, 3 months or a year.
+The game contains microtransactions, mainly in the form of its VIP membership, which gives players benefits such as receiving extra StarCoins and having the ability to add more friends.
+The membership can be purchased for a week, a month, three months, or one year.
 The game has spending limits, meaning the players can only spend some amount of money within a certain time frame.
 VIP memberships can also be received for free by winning the weekly competition.

 History

 In 2007, Claus Lykke Jensen and his partner, who were at the time students from the University of Copenhagen, envisioned the initial idea for MovieStarPlanet.
 They signed up for an e-learning development pool project from the Ministry of Science.
 The goal was to develop a game that could improve children's English language skills.
 After two years of e-learning, the commitment condition for a grant was fulfilled, and the work on the game started.
 The same year, when his partner left the project before the business took off, Jensen became the sole founder of the development company.
 The game launched in May 2009, and was originally mainly focused on the animations players could create.
-It launched exclusively in Denmark, but has since grown to be available in 16 countries in Europe, North America, and Oceania.
+It launched in Denmark and has since grown to be available in sixteen countries across Europe, North America, and Oceania.
+By 2013, the game had over 100 million registered accounts, eventually surpassing 400 million registered accounts.
 The game was designed with children aged 8–15 in mind.

-By 2013, the game had over 100 million registered users.

 At the 11th European Conference on Game-Based Learning, it was reported that MovieStarPlanet was, in 2014, the most popular game amongst 9–12-year-old girls in Norway.